jlabruna/wordle-app/README.md

 If the project was longer, I would have added some extra features to the game, like -

-- persistent scoreboard
+- persistent scoreboard (game just shows how many rows you took)
 - ability to select more colours or shorten grid height for increased difficulty
 - mute button
-- see the winning / losing combination on the game over screen.
 - social media share

 ### Technologies used